SAFEGUARDING YOUR PAYMENTS

 At times, the demands on the local supplies of electricity may exceed the supply, with resultant power cuts.
 Wiring standards do always meet local safety standards, on occasion they may be lower than those applicable in the UK.
 It is advisable to carry a battery power pack for charging your phone and devices and a torch or even two – a head torch and a lantern type that can stand on its own.

-The Indian plug adaptor can be a three round pin adaptor which fits most plug points, but sometimes only the two-pin adaptor, like the Northern European plug, will work in the sockets.
+The Indian plug adaptor can be a three round pin adaptor which fits most plug points, but sometimes only the two-pin adaptor, like the Northern European large two pin plug, will work in the sockets.
 I always bring a selection!
 Check online for suitable adaptors.
 If you have an electric toothbrush, the two-pin plug will fit directly into the Indian plug point.

 It is essential to ask permission before taking a photograph of a person or a child.
 If you have any doubt about the propriety of taking a photo then it’s best to be on the safe side and don’t take it.
 You may also be asked to have your photograph taken with people you meet as a selfie but be prepared for that to be published on social media websites.
 Do NOT take photographs of airports, bridges, government offices or military buildings.